Doon University: Dr.Nitya Nand Himalayan research and study centre

+The school was established in 2019 to create a world class state of the art nodal centre for Himalayan studies.
+The Centre hosts the Departments of Geography and Geology and the main mission objective of the Centre is to study, document, and research all aspects of the Himalayas including but not limited to Himalayan topography, landform, glaciers, hydrology, climate change, demography, culture, society, economy etc.

 School of Media and Communication (SOMC)

 The school offers courses in mass communication including journalism, media studies, social and development communication, advertising, public relations, photography, radio, television, films, animation, graphic design, multimedia, media management and communication research.
 The school has a media production centre consisting of a TV studio and production facility.
 Its courses include contributions from media industry professionals.

 School of Design

 This school started in 2015 and allows specialization in graphic design or product design.

 School of Environment and Natural Resources

 The school offers postgraduate courses in environmental technology and natural resource management.

 School of Languages

 The school has courses in German, Chinese, Spanish, French, Japanese And English.

 School of Management

 The school of management offers undergraduate as well as postgraduate courses.

 School of Physical Sciences

 This school runs undergraduate courses in Physics, Chemistry, Mathematics and Computer Science.

 School of Social Sciences

 The school was established in 2010, and includes a Department of Economics.